 In 2019, along side SCO’s Yangqin principal musician and Anson’s Yangqin teacher, Ms Qu Jian Qing, they represented Singapore once again to attend the 15th Cimbalom World Association Congress.
 Anson premiered "Pado" , a new Yangqin solo work by local composer, Jocelyn Tan.
 He joined Ms Qu Jian Qing on stage to perform "Phoenix" a Yangqin concerto work by Mr Xu Chang Jun, and “Singapore Medley” a special arrangement of Singapore folk tunes by Tan Ding Quan.

 In 2020, Anson won 2nd place once more in the Singapore Chinese Music Competition.

-During the course of his polytechnic and university studies, Anson has started garnering vast teaching experience, teaching yangqin in secondary schools, primary schools, and giving private Yangqin lessons.
+During the course of his polytechnic and university studies, Anson has started garnering vast teaching experience, teaching yangqin in primary schools, secondary schools, junior college, local university, and giving private Yangqin lessons.
 Anson’s student has shown great results in Chinese music grading exams and has also successfully been chosen while undergoing school DSA auditions.